samadhicsec/threatware-docs/docs/source/tryit.md

     - `Approver Name` must be populated
     - `Approver Date` must be populated

 Go ahead and set the status of the tutorial threat model to approved.
+The action of approving the threat model it is expected to be done by someone with the appropriate authority, often someone from the Security team.
 Do this by:
 - In the "Details" table set the `Approved Version`  to `1.0`
 - In the "Version History" table for the row with `Version` value `1.0`
     - Setting the `Status` to `APPROVED` (I like to also change the table cell color to green)
     - Set an `Approver Name` (you can type `@` in the table cell to get Google to display a list of users)
     - Set an `Approver Date` (you can type `@date` in the table cell to bring up a calendar)

  Now let's try clicking on the `manage.submit` link at the top in the TUTORIAL 4 line again.
-You'll get a similiar message as last time, but since this act is really supposed to be done by the Security team (it's usually their name in the `Approver Name` field) the message is really a reminder that the threat model isn't really approved until the branch is merged.
+You'll get a similiar message as last time, but it is really a reminder that the threat model isn't 'officially' approved until the branch threatware created in the git repo is merged onto the `approved` branch.
 Let's do that:

  ```shell
 cd /tmp/threatmodels
 git merge SAI.TMD.1
 ```

-You can confirm that the current status of the threat model is approved by clicking onthe `manage.indexdata` link from TUTORIAL 3.
+You can confirm that the current status of the threat model is approved by clicking on the `manage.indexdata` link from TUTORIAL 3.

 In the git repo you can see the new record of the approved threat model as a directory that matches the ID has been created, and inside that are the following files:
 - `metadata.yaml` - this contains metadata about each approved version of the threat model